FlexTSF: A Flexible Forecasting Model for Time Series with Variable Regularities: Introduction

-In this paper, we propose \approach{}\footnote{Source code is available at \url{https://github.com/jingge326/FlexTSF}.}, a highly flexible time series forecasting model that is not only broadly applicable but also performs well across time series with variable regularities in terms of various measurement types, completeness, lengths, or time intervals.
-The model employs a decoder-only architecture, where point-level time series input data is organized into patches, with each newly generated patch serving as the prediction for a bunch of future values~\citep{MOIRAI:woo2024unified, TimesFM:das2024decoder}.
-Built on this backbone, the model incorporates several novel designs to address the diversity challenges of time series.
+In this paper, we propose \approach{}\footnote{Source code is available at \url{https://anonymous.4open.science/r/FlexTSF-C3AE}.}, a flexible time series forecasting model that not only performs well on data with temporal irregularity but is also broadly applicable across domains with various temporal granularities. \approach{} employs a decoder-only architecture, where time series input data is organized into patches.
+Previously observed patches attend to the generation of future patches, which are then transformed into forecasts.
+Built on this backbone, \approach{} introduces a novel patching module and a domain self-adaptation mechanism.

-To address the challenge of domain diversity, we propose \textit{VT-Norm}, a value and time normalization strategy that unifies data with different characteristics by decoupling static domain information and dynamic temporal patterns.
-This strategy allows time series, regardless of scale or granularity, to be standardized, enabling the model to focus on learning temporal patterns and dependencies in a unified manner.
-Additionally, domain-specific features are extracted and structured into a "Leader node", which serves as a holistic reference and provides guidance for subsequent processing stages.
-This strategy enables the FlexTSF's self-adaptation to different domains.

-To address the challenge of structural diversity, we propose to enhance the patching module, which is originally designed to organize data points within a fixed window as a representation unit for model input~\citep{PatchTST:nie2023time}.
-This approach implicitly assumes a uniform receptive field along the temporal dimension for each patch, a condition that only holds in regular and well-structured time series.
-In light of this, we propose \textit{IVP Patcher}, a continuous-time patching module capable of learning representations for time series patches that exhibit various structural diversity, such as missing values, arbitrary lengths, and various time intervals. \textit{IVP Patcher} is based on neural Initial Value Problem (IVP) solvers \citep{ivpvae:xiao2024ivp}, which model the temporal evolution process across arbitrary time intervals rather than the value patterns in fixed temporal window, providing effective support for both regular and irregular time series.

-We implement the forecasting process by proposing \textit{LED Attention}, a causal self-attention mechanism that incorporates a \textbf{L}eader node, layer-wise time \textbf{E}mbeddings, and a \textbf{D}ummy patch to iteratively process the time series for autoregressive prediction.
-To evaluate our designs, we deploy \approach{} across 12 datasets according a train-validation-test data spliting setting to demonstrate its capability in tackling different time series characteristics from diverse domains and regularities.
-Furthermore, we pre-train \approach{} on a large collection of datasets in a self-supervised manner, and evaluate its performance in zero-shot and few-shot settings, demonstrating its capability and potential to serve as a foundation model for time series forecasting.

-We summarize our main contributions as follows: \begin{itemize}[itemsep=1pt, topsep=2pt] \item We introduce \approach{}, a universal forecasting model for time series, offering a flexible solution to tackle time series with domain diversity and structural diversity. \item We propose novel designs: VT-Norm for domain self-adaptation, IVP Patcher for handling time series with variable regularities, and LED attention, which seamlessly integrates both to autoregressively propagate forecasts with domain and time awareness. \item We conduct extensive experiments showing \approach{}'s excellence in classic, zero-shot, and few-shot scenarios.
-Ablation studies confirm the positive impact of its three key designs. \end{itemize}